It’s pretty sweet at Maples, the boutique property firm with a “cosy atmosphere” in the heart of London.

 How to get a Maples Teesdale training contract

 Maples Teesdale uses an online application form which can be accessed on the trainee section of the firm's website.
-Training principal Jon Blackburn tells us that the form asks “probing questions, including 'why us?'
+Training principal John Bosworth tells us that the form asks “probing questions, including 'why us?'
 We want to know if and why candidates want to go to a specialist real estate firm with a comparatively small headcount.
-It's different to applying to the very large full-service firms.”
+It's different from working at the very large full-service firms.”

 There's one interview, conducted by a panel of two partners, which typically lasts about an hour.
 “That's usually enough for us to a get a sense of somebody and why they feel they should be joining us, as a niche real estate firm.
 We can ascertain whether they've really researched us.”

 Interviewers look out for evidence of “a clear interest in the area the firm works in, like study modules taken in real estate, but we're not necessarily going to grill somebody on legal matters if they're still only at university.”
-Blackburn flags up that “depending on the number and quality of applications in any given year, there may also be a brief property-focussed case study that candidates will be asked to discuss at the interview.
-There are no absolute right or wrong answers but it helps give us a feel for the candidates’ basic understanding of, and enthusiasm for, the subject.”
+The interview includes a brief property-focused case study that candidates are asked to discuss at the interview.
+Bosworth says: “There are no absolute right or wrong answers but it helps give us a feel for the candidates’ basic understanding of, and enthusiasm for, the subject.”

 What else are they after?
-Blackburn tells us that “it's nice to see paralegalling experience in a real estate department.
+Bosworth tells us that “it's nice to see paralegalling experience in a real estate department.
 Then we can see that someone has exposure to it and likes it.
 It can help an application along if a candidate can genuinely point to an interesting deal they've come across, for instance, and what problems they might have faced.
 It shows that they already understand something about the subject.”
-However, Blackburn emphasises that this isn't a prerequisite.
+However, Bosworth emphasises that this isn't a prerequisite.

 A final word of advice?
 “We are genuinely looking for people who are excited by the commercial real estate industry, not just someone who wants a job.
-We see trainees as our future and so we need to invest in the right candidates who have a passion for real estate, like we do.”
+We see trainees as our future, and so we need to invest in the right candidates who have a passion for real estate, like we do.”

 Maples Teesdale LLP